massung/output-panel/README.md

 *:selection-callback* This is called whenever the selection changes.
 This is called in addition to the *:item-selected-callback*

-*:filter-function* This is a predicate function thats called with the panel and an item once per item.
+*:filter-function* This is a predicate function that is called with the panel and an item once per item.
 It should return `nil` if the item should be hidden.
 Hidden items cannot be selected.

+*:sort-function* This is a predicate function that's sent to `stable-sort` with the list of visible items whenever the filter is updated.

 *:visible-items* This is an array of item indices that are visible.
 If you want to ignore the filter-function and just determine visibility yourself, use this.
 It is rare to use this.

+*:empty-display-callback* If there are no visible items, this callback is optionally called allowing you to draw whatever you like in the panel to inform the user that there's nothing there.
+The only argument is the panel.

 ***Accessors***